rustyio/super-imap/README.md

 * Trigger a webhook with the contents of the message.
 * **Scale to tens of thousands of users.**

-We at [FiveStreet](http://www.fivestreet.com) wrote Grimace to solve scaling issues as we grew by over 60x in volume over the past year.
+[FiveStreet](http://www.fivestreet.com) built Grimace to solve scaling issues as we grew 7000% in weekly volume over the past year.

 ## Data Model